Amy Lee

 Amy Lynn Lee (born December 13, 1981) is an American singer-songwriter and musician.
-She is the co-founder, lead vocalist, and lead songwriter of the rock band Evanescence.
-Alongside her contributions with the band, Lee has also participated on other musical projects, including Nightmare Revisited and Muppets: The Green Album, composed the soundtrack to the films War Story (2014) and Indigo Grey: The Passage (2015) with cellist Dave Eggar, and the song "Speak to Me" for the film Voice from the Stone (2017).
-She has also collaborated with other artists such as Korn, Seether, Bring Me the Horizon, and Lindsey Stirling.
-A classically trained pianist, Lee possesses a mezzo-soprano vocal range.
+She is the co-founder, lead vocalist, lead songwriter, and keyboardist of rock band Evanescence.
+A classically trained pianist, Lee began writing music at age 11 and co-founded Evanescence at 13, inspired by various musical genres and film scores from an early age.
+Lee has participated in other musical projects, including Nightmare Revisited and Muppets: The Green Album, and composed music for several films, including War Story (2014), Indigo Grey: The Passage (2015), and the song "Speak to Me" for Voice from the Stone (2017).
+She has also released the covers EP Recover, Vol. 1 (2016), the soundtrack album to War Story, the children's album Dream Too Much (2016), and collaborated with various artists including Korn, Seether, Bring Me the Horizon, Lindsey Stirling, Body Count, Wagakki Band, Poppy, and Courtney LaPlante.

-Lee received the Songwriter Icon Award from the National Music Publishers Association in 2008.
-In 2012, she won Best Vocalist at the Revolver Golden Gods Awards and was also named Rock Goddess of the Year at the Loudwire Music Awards.
-She was awarded Best Film Score by the Moondance International Film Festival for Indigo Grey: The Passage in 2015.
-In 2017, she received the Hollywood Music in Media Award for Best Original Song in Independent Film for "Speak to Me".
-Lee is the American chairperson for the international epilepsy awareness foundation Out of the Shadows.
+Alongside her awards and nominations with Evanescence, Lee's other accolades include: the Songwriter Icon Award from the National Music Publishers Association (2008); Best Vocalist at the Revolver Golden Gods Awards (2012); Rock Goddess of the Year at Loudwire Music Awards (2012); Best Film Score by the Moondance International Film Festival for Indigo Grey: The Passage (2015); and the Hollywood Music in Media Award for Best Original Song in Independent Film for "Speak to Me" (2017).
+In 2012, VH1 named Lee one of the top 100 greatest women in music.
+Lee is the American chairperson for the international epilepsy awareness foundation Out of the Shadows, and in 2012 was honored with United Cerebral Palsy's Luella Bennack Award for her work.